 Canine Lab Testing is a consulting service that partners with businesses in the pet care industry.
-We provide veterinarian-approved diagnostic testing services for your pets.
-Services are provided through a partnership with a Certified National Veterinary Diagnostic Lab.
+We provide access to convenient, high-quality fecal testing services for pets.
+All laboratory testing is performed by a certified national veterinary laboratory, and all medical interpretation or treatment decisions remain the responsibility of the pet’s veterinarian

 Our Mission